nannou-org/nannou/guide/src/tutorials/basics/drawing-2d-shapes.md

    let x = radian.sin() * radius;     // get the sine of the radian to find the x-co-ordinate of
-                                      // this point of the circle, and multiply it by the radius let y = radian.cos() * radius;     // do the same with cosine to find the y co-ordinate pt2(x,y)                           // construct and return a point object with a color });
+                                      // this point of the circle, and multiply it by the radius let y = radian.cos() * radius;     // do the same with cosine to find the y co-ordinate (pt2(x,y), STEELBLUE)              // construct and return a point object with a color });
 draw.polyline()                       // create a PathStroke Builder object
     .weight(3.0)
-    .points(points)                   // tell our PathStroke Builder to draw lines connecting our array of points .color(STEELBLUE);
+    .points_colored(points);          // tell our PathStroke Builder to draw lines connecting our array of points
 ```
 ![A custom circle](./images/2d-custom-circle-outline.png)